UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Introduction

 \end{itemize}

-To address the aforementioned technical and data gaps, we propose \textbf{Uni}fied \textbf{T}ime \textbf{S}eries Generative Model (\textbf{UniTS}) based on the flow matching-based generative paradigm, which is applicable to four time series tasks, as shown in Fig.\ref{fig:UniTS-fm}.
+To address the aforementioned technical and data gaps, we propose Unified Spatio-Temporal Generative Model (UniTS) based on the flow matching-based generative paradigm, which is applicable to four time series tasks, as shown in Fig.\ref{fig:UniTS-fm}.
 Additionally, we construct two high-quality benchmarks TS-S12 and TS-S12CR for time series model validation.
 The main contributions of this paper are as follows:

 \begin{itemize}